-The Design Action Program facilitates opportunities for RMIT Industrial Design students to work together with host practicum organisations for mutual benefit.
+The Design Action Program facilitates opportunities for RMIT School of Design students to work together with host practicum organisations for mutual benefit.
 It integrates placements and work experience into our Bachelor of Design degree program, and fosters employment opportunities for graduates.
 Our classes and design-studio projects have been doing this for over 60 years.

-RMIT Industrial Design students are creative participants in a world where new technologies, global connectedness and the challenges of sustainability are changing social concerns and altering consumer behaviours and business markets.
+RMIT School of Design students are creative participants in a world where new technologies, global connectedness and the challenges of sustainability are changing social concerns and altering consumer behaviours and business markets.
 In recognition of this, design activity undertaken in the Design Action Program can occur flexibly, allowing for the opportunity to work with a range of host organisations in business, educational, community and government settings, on real-world issues with outcomes that matter.
 Students gain access to RMIT’s international network of industry partners, research and educational organisations, and our extensive network of alumni.
 Host organisations gain access to design students who have diverse capabilities across advanced manufacturing, social innovation and business know-how.
 Today’s students are able to creatively cross boundaries to develop products and services that help businesses and communities to prosper.
 The broad skill-base and cultural expertise of our students are valuable resources that can be utilized to meet the challenge of fulfilling product and service needs in changing local and world markets.

 Design activities facilitated by the program

-We offer design activities that can be undertaken flexibly, in Australia or internationally: as practicum work experience.
+We offer design activities that can be undertaken flexibly, in Australia or internationally: as work experience roles.